pivotal/docs-tap/scst-scan/scan-crs.md

-# Configure Code Repositories and Image Artifacts to be Scanned
+# Configure code repositories and image artifacts to be scanned

 ## Prerequisite
 Both the Source and Image Scans require a `ScanTemplate` to be defined.
 Run `kubectl get scantemplates` for the ScanTemplates provided with the scanner installation.
 These can be referenced, or see [How to Create a ScanTemplate](create-scan-template.md).

-## Deploy Scan CRs
+## Deploy scan custom resources
 The Scan Controller defines two custom resources to create scanning jobs:
 * SourceScan
 * ImageScan